thismatters/django-svelte/README.md

 ### Class-based Wrapper View

 If you have many components that each get loaded as the main content of their own pages then a reusable class-based view can reduce boilerplate.
 Subclass the `SvelteTemplateView` class provided in `views.py` to utilize this pattern; be sure to provide your own `get_svelte_props` method so that your component will have data!
+See the [sample implementation](demo_project/django_svelte_demo/django_svelte_demo/views.py)

 ### Default Svelte Template

 Once you have `svelte_base.html` in place, a subsequent template like `svelte_component.html` is a convenient template for loading in a single component.
 If you're using the class based view approach describe above then this template should include a `{{ page_title }}` as well as the use of `{% display_svelte_css component_name %}` in the `head` of the template, and `{% display_svelte component_name %}` in its body.
-See the sample implementation in the demo project.
+See the [sample implementation](demo_project/django_svelte_demo/django_svelte_demo/templates/svelte_component.html) in the demo project.

 ## What about Svelte!?

-The Svelte side of things is demonstrated in the [Svelte demo project](demo_project/svelte/) which shows how a default Vite+Svelte project can be altered to output js/css bundles useful for this package.
-It is configured to output js/css bundles for several different components which can be imported independently.
+The Svelte side of things is demonstrated in the [Svelte demo project](demo_project/svelte/) which shows how a default Vite+Svelte project can be altered to output JS/CSS bundles useful for this package.
+It is configured to output JS/CSS bundles for several different components which can be imported independently.

 ### New Svelte, who dis?